Euler's constant

 The numerical value of Euler's constant, to 50 decimal places, is:

 History

-The constant first appeared in a 1734 paper by the Swiss mathematician Leonhard Euler, titled De Progressionibus harmonicis observationes (Eneström Index 43).
+The constant first appeared in a 1734 paper by the Swiss mathematician Leonhard Euler, titled De Progressionibus harmonicis observationes (Observations on harmonic progressions; Eneström Index 43), where he described it as "worthy of serious consideration".
+Euler initially calculated the constant's value to 6 decimal places.
+In 1781, he calculated it to 16 decimal places.
 Euler used the notations C and O for the constant.
-In 1790, Italian mathematician Lorenzo Mascheroni used the notations A and a for the constant.
-The notation γ appears nowhere in the writings of either Euler or Mascheroni, and was chosen at a later time perhaps because of the constant's connection to the gamma function.
-For example, the German mathematician Carl Anton Bretschneider used the notation γ in 1835 and Augustus De Morgan used it in a textbook published in parts from 1836 to 1842.
+The Italian mathematician Lorenzo Mascheroni attempted to calculate the constant to 32 decimal places, but made errors in the 20th–22nd and 31st–32nd decimal places; starting from the 20th digit, he calculated ...1811209008239 when the correct value is ...0651209008240.
+In 1790, he used the notations A and a for the constant.
+Other computations were done by Johann von Soldner in 1809, who used the notation H. The notation γ appears nowhere in the writings of either Euler or Mascheroni, and was chosen at a later time, perhaps because of the constant's connection to the gamma function.
+For example, the German mathematician Carl Anton Bretschneider used the notation γ in 1835, and Augustus De Morgan used it in a textbook published in parts from 1836 to 1842.
+Euler's constant was also studied by the Indian mathematician Srinivasa Ramanujan who published one paper on it in 1917.
+David Hilbert mentioned the irrationality of γ as an unsolved problem that seems "unapproachable" and, allegedly, the English mathematician Godfrey Hardy offered to give up his Savilian Chair at Oxford to anyone who could prove this.

 Appearances

-Euler's constant appears, among other places, in the following (where '*' means that this entry contains an explicit equation):
+Euler's constant appears frequently in mathematics, especially in number theory and analysis.
+Examples include, among others, the following places: (where '*' means that this entry contains an explicit equation):